Judy Tuwaletstiwa

 Tuwaletstiwa’s work has been described as elemental.
 She uses a broad range of materials including kiln fired glass, fiber, clay, handmade paper, quills, and wood sticks.
 Each artwork is a conversation between carefully selected textures and evocative forms: an intuitive and profound act of storytelling.

-An artist, writer and teacher, Judy Tuwaletstiwa received her BA in English Literature from UC, Berkeley in 1962, and her MAT in English Literature from Harvard University in 1963.
-A celebrated artist with a long career of residencies, exhibitions, and collections to her name, her last solo exhibition was at the Center for Contemporary Art, Santa Fe in 2019.
+An artist, writer and teacher, Judy Tuwaletstiwa received her BA in English Literature from UC, Berkeley in 1962, and her MAT in Medieval Literature from Harvard University in 1963.
+A celebrated artist with a long career of residencies, exhibitions, and collections to her name, she was the recipient of the New Mexico Governor's Award for Excellence in the Arts in 2023.
 Her art lives in private, public, and museum collections.
 Special editions of her three books, including her 2016 book, Glass, published with Radius Books, reside in libraries such as the Corning Museum of Glass’ Rakow Library and Yale’s Beinecke Rare Book & Manuscript Library.

 Selected Exhibitions